-A contest isn’t over when the countdown timer ends.
+When running a contest, it isn’t over when the countdown timer ends.

 It ends when you choose a winner.

-In this article I’ll show you a number of different methods to choose a winner and a few best practices to follow.
+In this article, I’ll show you a number of different methods to choose a winner and a few best practices to follow.

 Winner Selection Methods

-In this section I’ll show you how to use the most popular winner selection methods:
+In this section, I’ll show you how to use the most popular winner selection methods: